-Students enrolled in a Technical Dual Credit program are able to take technical courses such as: Air Conditioning/Heating, Auto Collision Repair, Diesel Technology, Medical Assisting, Maritime & Logistics, Welding Technology and Emergency Medical Technician.
+Students enrolled in a Technical Dual Credit program are able to take technical courses such as: Air Conditioning/Heating, Auto Collision Repair, Diesel Technology, Pre-Nursing, Medical Assisting, Maritime & Logistics, and Emergency Medical Technician.
 Students must be a junior to be eligible to earn a certificate.
-These courses are FREE for students enrolled in Galena Park ISD.
 Classes are held Monday - Friday between 12:00 - 3:00(4:00).